bonitasoft/bonita-js-components/src/drag-drop/readme.md

 ### Directives

 - `boDropzone`: Define a new dropzone
+    - `boDropSuccess`: Pass a function name (not foo(), just foo).
+The callback is triggered on drop success
 - `boDraggable`: Define a draggable item
     - `boDraggableData` Attr to define some data bind to the scope.data of this directive
 - `boDragPolyfill`: Patch drag&drop API for IE9